HugoMatilla/Effective-JAVA-Summary/README.md

 * Generics: document all type parameters
 * Enums: document all the constants, the type and the public methods.
-* Generics: document all members an the type.
+* Annotations: document all members an the type.

 Don't forget to documment: